- Forms and Instructions

 Passport applications will not be accepted at the Consulate in Cebu.

 For Child Applications and traditional Adult Applications (non-Simplified Renewal) which require a guarantor, the guarantor does not have to be a Canadian citizen, but MUST be included in one of the listed groups specified in the application form and be currently practicing their profession in the Philippines.
-Please note that a police officer is not an eligible guarantor in the Philippines.

 An applicant who is unable to obtain the signature of an eligible guarantor is required to complete Form PPTC 132, "Statutory Declaration in Lieu of Guarantor".
 This form must be completed and signed before a Commissioner for Oaths, Notary Public, Justice of the Peace or another official who is qualified to administer the oath in the Philippines.
 A qualified official also includes a Canadian or British diplomatic or consular representative, therefore this service may be obtained from our office for a fee when you submit your application (in person only).